 Police in Derby

 Shelton Junior School work very closely with the local safer neighbourhood team.
-PCSO Stephanie Holt and PCSO James Sandler regularly come into school to meet with the Safeguarding Team, as well as to work with the children.
-The PCSO’s have also carried out sporting activities during the school holidays.
+PCSO Liam Moore regularly comes into school to meet with the Safeguarding Team, as well as to work with the children.
+The PCSO also carries out sporting activities during the school holidays.
 Please take a moment to look at the calendar to see when the next activity will be held.

 If you believe that a child is at immediate risk and in need of protection then you should call the Police - 999, immediately.